Zyte API error handling#

 Rate-limiting responses are sent in the following scenarios:

-• You have exceeded your account rate limit.
+You have exceeded your API key rate limit.

 {"status": 429, "type": "/limits/over-user-limit"}

-After signup, Zyte API accounts are allowed, by default, a maximum of 500 requests per minute.
-You may open a support ticket to request a higher rate limit for your account.
+Zyte API keys are allowed, by default, a maximum of 500 requests per minute (RPM).
+You may request a higher limit for free.

-When making an efficient use of Zyte API, getting a small percentage of rate-limiting responses due to exceeding your account rate limit is expected and normal.
+When making an efficient use of Zyte API, getting a small percentage of rate-limiting responses due to exceeding your API key rate limit is expected and normal.

 {"status": 429, "type": "/limits/over-domain-limit"}

 Each website has a different, website-specific rate limit.
 These limits exist to avoid causing issues on websites.
-You may open a support ticket to request a higher rate limit for a given website.
+If this is an issue for you, reach out to us.

 {"status": 503, "type": "/limits/over-global-limit"}